501 (c)3 Registered Tax-exempted Organization

 Families F1rst- is offered for ALL programming.
 (See Below for more Info.)

-Out-4-Life Sec2Nd Chance a Re-Entry & Recidivism Program in which facilitators have resolved to come up with tools to help justice served individuals or those who have a pending charge, conviction of some sought to build upon the tools needed to transition through life successfully.
+Out-4-Life Sec2nd Chance is a Reentry and Recidivism Program in which facilitators have resolved to come up with tools to help justice served individuals or those who have a pending charge, conviction of some sought to build upon the tools needed to transition through life successfully.
 An important facet of our program is to help reduce barriers while understanding the factors that lead to recidivism.

 DAP4Youth operated under the umbrella of the Out-4-Life Sec2nd Chance Program guides youth between 10-16 years old to overcome barriers that lead to destructive behaviors such as bullying, drugs or alcohol, and other problems.
 Our focus on restorative practices aims to help rebuild relationships that have been compromised as a result of destructive behaviors or incidents; this may involve rebuilding or understand the dynamics between the victim and assailant, and or other members who were impacted in the community.
 Utilizing an ongoing and open dialogue, restorative practices identify the root causes of the behaviors or incident, provides an opportunity for each individual impacted to voice their feelings, and then determines an action plan to rebuild relationships and thus build a stronger community.